Are you looking for an amazing one week Curacao itinerary? Then I got you covered!

 After the big day trip, you will probably be pretty exhausted, therefore I have picked a dinner spot not too far out west.
 You will return around 16:00 from the boat trip, which gives you some time to freshen up before a nice dinner at Mood Beach on Mambo Beach.

 You basically have two dining options to choose from when you make your reservation: either dine in the hut-like restaurant itself or sit down by the beach.
 There is also a cute little bar in the middle for a nice drink while you wait for your table.

 My Take on It: The location is super lovely and is definitely worth paying a bit more for.
 This is definitely a great spot for a beach dinner.
 If you go around 18:00, you might even catch a glimpse of the sunset.

 If you are the partying type, then Mambo beach is the place to be.
 Stay a bit longer and check out some of the best beach parties on the island, at the Wet n Wild Beach club or at Madero Beach, sometimes even at Cabana Beach.

-Day 6: Beach hopping and Santa Martha Viewpoint
+Day 6: Beach Hopping and Santa Martha Viewpoint

-Kleine Knip beach
+Kleine Knip Beach

 You will start off your beach hopping trip at Kleine Knip beach.
 Kleine Knip (Playa Kenepa Chiki, for the locals) is one of my favorite non-touristy beaches in Curacao.

 Tanning beds can be rented there, and they actually always come with an umbrella (which is not usual at Curacao’s beaches).
 Since the beach offers no other amenities, I suggest to only spend an hour or two there before moving on to the next beach.

 If you buy a ticket for a sunbed, you can also use it on our next beach on the agenda, the Grote Knip.
 The beaches are located super close to each other and operated by the same people, so it makes sense to combine your visit there.

 Grote Knip (or Kenepa Grande)

 Grote Knip beach is, just like it’s little brother Kleine Knip, located in the western part of the island is very popular among locals and vacationers both.

 The entrance is free and you can rent beach chairs on the beach.
 If you already rented something at Kleine Knip beach, make sure to bring your tickets so you can also use them there.

-Sometimes they sell food on the Grote Knip beach, but ever since COVID that is not always a given.
-If you are in the area and crave a nice lunch with a view, head over to Playa Forti restaurant (for amazing seafood) or to Bahia Lagun.
+Sabrina’s Tip: If you are in the area and crave a nice lunch with a view, head over to Playa Forti restaurant (for amazing seafood) or to Bahia Lagun.
 Playa Forti has an amazing once in a lifetime view over the ocean, you should definitely check it out!

 Santa Martha Lookout Point

 Before dinner, head to the Santa Martha Lookout point.
 Overlooking Santa Martha Bay we found an amazing little spot that offers a stunning view of the bay during sunset.

 Dinner at BijBlauw in Willemstad

 Bij Blauw is a fabulous restaurant in Willemstad’s famous Pietermaai district.
 It is located right on the ocean and offers great views.
-This is an amazing spot for dinner, and the quality of the restaurant is outstanding.

 This is definitely a great restaurant in Curacao that should be on your Curacao itinerary.
 Make sure to check out the vibrant bars and streets of the Pietermaai district after your dinner, for some great vibes and a whole lot of fun.

 Day 7: Tugboat Beach – Cas Abao Beach

 Tugboat beach is one of the must-visit places for snorkelers and divers and is a great choice for your last day in the one week in Curacao itinerary.

 The shipwreck is a bit of a swim from the shore, but it is very doable, even if you are not an experienced swimmer.
 You can easily explore the shipwreck with snorkel!

 The beach itself is a little bit rocky.
 Make sure to bring water shoes if you are sensitive.
 On your way back from Tugboat beach you can find Fort Beekenburg, a old castle that you might want to check out.

-Cas Abao beach
+Cas Abao Beach

 Your last day on the island should definitely be spend relaxing.
 And what better place to spend it on than Cas Abao beach.
 This beautiful beach is truly a gem and is located on the southwest coast of the island.

 And for good reason.
 The water is crystal clear, there is endless white sand and you can see so many beautiful fish during the snorkels.

 You have access to showers, a dive shop, and a massage parlor.
 You can also rent beach chairs and make use of the lockers if you plan on bringing valuables.

 Cas Abao beach should definitely be on everyone’s one week in Curacao itinerary, it might even be the prettiest beach on the island.
 Make sure to snap some nice photos there for your album.

-Last dinner at Kooral Rooftop
+Last Dinner at Koraal Rooftop

 The food and the atmosphere are pretty casual.
 There are many fabulous seafood dishes to try.
 I loved the flatbread pizza with barracuda!

 You can have a great view over the ocean for sunset if you reserve your table early.
 Also, make sure to bring an ID-card, because they do check at the entrance to the resort for safety reasons.

 They do not only serve seafood but rather all kinds of delicious meat and vegetarian dishes.
-On certain days you can enjoy live music or eat from they special BBQ if you are very lucky.
+On certain days you can enjoy live music or eat from their special BBQ if you are very lucky.
 They also offer sushi nights, so check in advance in case you don’t like it as much.

-Where to stay in Curacao for this one week itinerary
+Where to Stay in Curacao for This One Week Itinerary

 There are quite a few options for you to stay in Curacao.
 They have a huge selection of hotels and accommodations for all budgets.
 We have preferred staying either in the area around Willemstad or all the way out west in Playa Lagun.

 If you prefer the quiet and appreciate an amazing view over the ocean, you absolutely should book Lagun Ocean Resort, they have the most amazing little houses with a stunning view.
 We absolutely adore these houses, there is nothing like this on the entire island.